 Students in grades 2–5 are required to have an iPad.
 Students in grades 6–12 are required to have a MacBook.
 For details on the specifications, please contact the Admissions Office.

-Tuition and fees are due and payable in full in yen (except application fee) upon receipt of the School's invoice.
+Tuition and fees are due and payable in full in yen (except application fee) upon receipt of the School’s invoice.
+Payment instructions will appear on the invoice.

 For students enrolled after the school year commences, tuition and bus fees will be calculated based upon academic quarters.
 Attendance for any portion of a quarter (mid-semester) will necessitate payment for the entire quarter.